-Learn to swim this Summer at The Works!
+Learn to swim in September at The Works!

 The most comprehensive health and wellness center in the Seacoast!
 Where our members receive priority scheduling and special Swim Lesson rates!
 The Works offers lessons with American Red Cross Certified instructors year round in our state-of-the-art Family Aquatics Center!
 Many levels and class choices with small class size to accommodate the learning process!